George A. Miller Award for an Outstanding Recent Article on General Psychology

 The George A. Miller award is presented for an outstanding article on general psychology, published within the past three years.
 The author(s) will be expected to give an invited address at the subsequent APA Annual Convention and invited to provide a copy of the award presentation for inclusion in the newsletter of the Society (The General Psychologist).
 If there are multiple authors, each author will receive a certificate.
 A single cash prize of $1,500 will be awarded to help defray travel expenses for that convention.

 Annual deadline: Feb.
 15

 Nominated articles must have been published in the past three years.
 Self-nominations as well as nominations by others are welcome.

 Nomination packets should include four print copies or a PDF version of:

-The article being considered (which can be of any length but must have appeared in print and have a post-2019 publication date);
+The article being considered (which can be of any length but must have appeared in print and published within the past three years);

 The curriculum vitae of the author(s); and

 A statement detailing the strengths of the nominated article as an outstanding contribution to general psychology.

 Nomination letters and supporting materials should be submitted to Sarah L. Friedman.